 Pips & Spread

-The red numbers next to the value of the currency is the daily change.
-We can see that so far today, the USD/EUR pair is down 15 pips.
+The red numbers next to the value of the currency are the daily change.
+So far today, the USD/EUR pair is down 15 pips.

 Lots & Portion Size

-When you place a trade, you will not only need to choose a currency pair, but also the size of the trade.
-This is called portion size, and it is measured in lots.
+Upon opening a position, the trader needs to decide the size of the trade.
+This is called portion size and it is measured in lots.
 A standard lot is the largest measure of portion size and it can be broken down into smaller portions.
 They are:

 - Mini Lots – 10% the size of the Standard lot